sgdevmane/interview-guide/markdowns/aws/aws-questions.md

 48. [How do you serve private content via CloudFront?](#q48-how-do-you-serve-private-content-via-cloudfront) <span class="advanced">Advanced</span>
 49. [How do you mount a shared file system to multiple EC2 instances?](#q49-how-do-you-mount-a-shared-file-system-to-multiple-ec2-instances) <span class="beginner">Beginner</span>
 50. [How do you create a private connection between your on-premises data center and VPC?](#q50-how-do-you-create-a-private-connection-between-your-on-premises-data-center-and-vpc) <span class="intermediate">Intermediate</span>
+51. [How do you implement Blue/Green deployment with ECS CodeDeploy?](#q51-how-do-you-implement-bluegreen-deployment-with-ecs-codedeploy) <span class="advanced">Advanced</span>
+52. [How do you use AWS Backup to automate cross-region backups?](#q52-how-do-you-use-aws-backup-to-automate-cross-region-backups) <span class="intermediate">Intermediate</span>
+53. [How do you use AWS X-Ray for distributed tracing?](#q53-how-do-you-use-aws-x-ray-for-distributed-tracing) <span class="intermediate">Intermediate</span>
+54. [How do you use AWS Organizations to manage multiple accounts?](#q54-how-do-you-use-aws-organizations-to-manage-multiple-accounts) <span class="intermediate">Intermediate</span>
+55. [How do you use S3 Object Lambda to modify data on retrieval?](#q55-how-do-you-use-s3-object-lambda-to-modify-data-on-retrieval) <span class="advanced">Advanced</span>
+56. [How do you use Athena to analyze VPC Flow Logs?](#q56-how-do-you-use-athena-to-analyze-vpc-flow-logs) <span class="intermediate">Intermediate</span>
+57. [How do you use Kinesis Data Firehose to transform and load data?](#q57-how-do-you-use-kinesis-data-firehose-to-transform-and-load-data) <span class="intermediate">Intermediate</span>
+58. [How do you use Amazon Macie to discover sensitive data?](#q58-how-do-you-use-amazon-macie-to-discover-sensitive-data) <span class="beginner">Beginner</span>
+59. [How do you use SSM Parameter Store Hierarchy?](#q59-how-do-you-use-ssm-parameter-store-hierarchy) <span class="intermediate">Intermediate</span>
+60. [How do you use AWS WAF to block SQL Injection attacks?](#q60-how-do-you-use-aws-waf-to-block-sql-injection-attacks) <span class="intermediate">Intermediate</span>

 ---